-The Rimutaka Forest Park is Wellington's most popular spot for camping.
+The Remutaka Forest Park is Wellington's most popular spot for camping.
 The park’s Catchpool Valley campground has toilets, showers and gas barbecues.
 Or take a longer planned tramp and stay in one of 6 huts in Orongorongo Valley, an easy two hour walk into the bush.

 It’s said that at night you can hear Kiwi in the Rimutaka Forest Park.
-Volunteers with the Rimutaka Forest Park Trust have trapped stoats and rats there for over 15 years, and over 100 North Island brown kiwi live in the park now.
+Volunteers with the Remutaka Forest Park Trust have trapped stoats and rats there for over 15 years, and over 100 North Island brown kiwi live in the park now.

 Drive to the end of Coast Road and you’ll be rewarded with a stark and rugged environment, which is home to the region's largest New Zealand fur seal colony.
-The Rimutaka Cycle Trail starts here and trails over to Wairarapa.
+The Remutaka Cycle Trail starts here and trails over to Wairarapa.
 Or get into bouldering at Baring Head, the birthplace of the sport in New Zealand.

 Thirsty?
 Wellington’s water supply comes from the lush, untouched forest above historic dams in the Wainuiomata Recreation Area where signage tells the story.
 Find more history at the Wainuiomata Historic Museum, which brings days gone by to life in a former school room.